Mopriestt/red_black_tree_collection/README.md

 ## Features

 **Basic Functionality**: Offers all standard Map and Set functionalities as defined in Dart's interface.
+Plug and Play!

 **Ordering**: The Red-Black Tree Set and Map maintain a balanced structure, ensuring that elements are ordered efficiently within the collection.

-**Performance**: The Red-Black Tree implementation outperforms Dart's `SplayTreeMap` and `SplayTreeSet` in terms of search, insertion, and deletion operations by ~100%.
+**Performance**: The Red-Black Tree implementation has ~100% performance improvement compare to Dart's `SplayTreeMap` and `SplayTreeSet` in terms of search, insertion, and deletion.

 **Additional Functionality**: This library provides efficient implementation of binary searching on keys:
  - `firstAfter` and `lastBefore` on RBTreeSet.
  - `firstKeyAfter` and `lastKeyBefore` on RBTreeMap.

+**Test Coverage**: This library is well unit tested and integration tested.

-## Usage
+## Basic Usage

 ### RBTreeMap